International Crisis Group: History

 George Soros provided the organisation's seed funding and continues to support it.
 The first government representative to offer financial support was Finnish President Martti Ahtisaari, in March 1994.
 (Note: Ahtisaari had been elected President of Finland a month earlier, and provided $100,000 in funding from Finland.)
 That same year, Gareth Evans, as Foreign Minister of Australia, pledged $500,000.
 (Note: "Gareth Evans, then Foreign Minister of Australia, who indicated his government would be prepared to provide up to $500,000 in multi-year funding if we decided to move ahead.")
 As private individuals, Ahtisaari later became Chairman of ICG, and Evans became CEO of ICG.

 A January 1995 meeting in London brought many international figures together and approved a proposal for an annual budget of $8 million and 75 full-time staff.
 In mid-1995, the organisation was formally registered in the U.S. as a tax-exempt non-profit.
 From 1996 to 1999, Crisis Group had an annual budget of around $2 million and around 20 full-time staff; by 2017 its budget had risen to over $17 million.
 Crisis Group received funding under grants from governments, charitable foundations, private companies and individual donors.
 For the financial year ending June 30, 2019, it received 43% of its funding from governments, 31% from foundations, 22% from the private sector, 2% from in-kind contributions and 2% from investment income.

 In a 2014 paper for Third World Quarterly, social researcher Berit Bliesemann de Guevara writes that ICG's significant budget was a requirement of its activities, though small compared to government research agencies.
 She wrote that "Critics have argued that it is not the amount but the sources of the ICG's funding which have opened Western policymakers' doors to its advocacy, while at the same time (possibly) compromising the ICG's political independence".
 She wrote that the ICG has "contradict[ed] the idea of simple, straightforward connections between donors and reporting" through the broad variety of its donors.

 Robert Malley, who previously served in the Obama administration as a senior adviser, became president and CEO of ICG in January 2018.
 Malley had his ties to the Obama electoral campaign severed in May 2008, when it became public that Malley had been in discussions with the militant Palestinian group Hamas, listed by the U.S. State Department as a terrorist organisation.
-His predecessors in the position include former UN Under-Secretary-General for Peacekeeping Operations Jean-Marie Guéhenno, former UN High Commissioner for Human Rights and Justice of the Supreme Court of Canada Louise Arbour, and former Foreign Minister of Australia Gareth Evans.
+His predecessors in the position include former UN Under-Secretary-General for Peacekeeping Operations Jean-Marie Guéhenno, former UN High Commissioner for Human Rights and Justice of the Supreme Court of Canada and later Governor General of Canada Louise Arbour, and former Foreign Minister of Australia Gareth Evans.

 The Crisis Group, and in particular its Iran Project Director, Ali Vaez, played an important role in advancing the 2015 Joint Comprehensive Plan of Action (JCPOA).